 4. Ensure You’ve Got Enough Altitude (But Don’t Send it Too Far)

 Many countries have strict guidelines as to how high you can fly your drone (for example, in the UK you can only fly 400ft above your current altitude).

 Nevertheless, you still need to ensure your drone is high enough to avoid any obstacles when you’re bringing it back to the home point.
 This is especially important for drones that are not equipped with obstacle avoidance.
 Bear in mind how high trees and hills can be.

 5. Monitor Compass Interference

-Compass interference can be a major cause for drone flyaways because, without an accurate heading, your drone could fly off in the total opposite direction.
+Compass interference can be a major cause for drone flyaways because, without an accurate heading, your drone could fly off in the totally opposite direction.
 Compass interference can be checked on your drone’s app prior to takeoff.
 If you’re in an area with high interference, I recommended that you fly it elsewhere just to be safe.

 It’s also always a good idea to regularly recalibrate your compass so that it’s in tip-top shape for navigation.
 This applies even more so for those of you who travel regularly as your compass will react to the different shifts in the earth’s electromagnetic field.